 11. The third courtyard is referred to as the “Inner Palace”

-In order to reach the Third Courtyard you need to pass through the “Gate of Felicity.”
+To reach the Third Courtyard you need to pass through the “Gate of Felicity.”
 This gate leads to a section referred to as the “Inner Palace,” an area sometimes referred to as the “Heart of the Palace” as well.

 This area features an amazing flourishing garden and is surrounded by several important buildings, including the Hall of the Privy Chamber (also called the “Has Oda”), the imperial treasury, the harem, and the library of Ahmed III.